tjdev7/GDPglobal/README.md

 # GDPglobal

 SPA data visualizer created in React.
 Shows financial data for over 200 nations around the world.
 Have the financial information for almost every country on planet earth with a few swipes and clicks on your screen.
-App currently does not work in the Internet Explorer Browser.
+App currently does not work for Internet Explorer Browser.

 ###  Current data it provides: